Origins of the Name

 Archer of Ossett

-Thomas and Ellen may not have married in Dewsbury and their daughter Elizabeth was probably born before 1581 in another parish…but four more children of the marriage were baptised at Dewsbury Parish Church (Dewsbury Minster as it now is), between 1585 and 1595…they were Elline, Richarde, Susann and Jennet.
-Thomas was a Churchwarden at Dewsbury Parish Church, so we might expect that there are no errors and omissions in his family's entries in the parish records!
-After Thomas's wife Ellen died in 1630, Thomas quickly re-married to Elizabeth Maunsfield in September 1630, but he died and was buried in Dewsbury in March 1631/2.
+Thomas is estimated to have been born about 1557 and probably not in Dewsbury.
+Thomas and Ellen may have married about 1579-1580 and their daughter Elizabeth was probably born before 1581 in another parish…but four more children of the marriage, after Ffrauncis, were baptised at Dewsbury Parish Church (Dewsbury Minster as it now is), between 1585 and 1595…they were Elline, Richarde, Susann and Jennet.
+Thomas became a Churchwarden at Dewsbury Parish Church, so we might expect that there are no errors and omissions in his family’s entries in the parish records once he had settled in Dewsbury Parish!
+After Thomas’s wife Ellen died in 1630, Thomas quickly re-married to Elizabeth Maunsfield in September 1630, but he died and was buried in Dewsbury in March 1631/2.

-I am descended from three of Thomas's children…Ffrauncis, Richarde and Elline, through my Hemingway, Archer and Greenwood lines respectively.
-Richarde married Maria Copley and they certainly lived in Soothill, in Chickenley, where he died in 1668.
-Ffrauncis and her husband, Richard Hemmyngwaye, lived in Soothill, in Earlsheaton.
-Elline and Abraham Greenwood were recorded as "of Dewsbury".
+I am descended from three of Thomas’s children…Ffrauncis, Richarde and Elline, through my Hemingway, Archer and Greenwood lines respectively.
+Richarde married Maria Copley and they certainly lived in Soothill Nether, in Chickenley, where he died in 1668.
+Ffrauncis and her husband, Richard Hemmyngwaye, lived in Soothill Nether, in Earlsheaton.
+Elline and Abraham Greenwood were recorded as “of Dewsbury”.
 Those three families paved the way for my Archer and related ancestors right up to the early 20th century.

 However, tracing the family before 1581 has been impossible.
 When did Archers first settle in the Dewsbury parish?
 We can find plenty of records of Archer in the Wakefield Manor Court Rolls in the 13th Century.
 It is therefore possible that our Archers are descended from Archer families of Wakefield, being adjacent to the parish of Ossett and close to Soothill…the road from Wakefield passed through Ossett, then Chickenley and Earlsheaton on its way to Dewsbury and Halifax.